What Drives the Cost of Crop Insurance in NZ?

 • Large operation (500+ ha): $9,000 – $20,000+/year

-Arable cover is generally the most affordable crop insurance in NZ in per-hectare terms.
-Multi-peril cover is more commonly sought by larger Canterbury and Southland operations.
+Arable cover is generally the most affordable crop insurance in NZ per hectare.
+FMG is the primary market for Canterbury arable hail and fire cover.

 Stone Fruit (Cherries, Peaches, Nectarines, Plums)